It looks like Wisconsin’s Woodstock, but who’s in the pictures? That’s what the Wisconsin Historical Society was wondering in 2009.

 REO Speedwagon, then just an unsigned Midwest bar band, also is said to have been at Sound Storm.
 However, it isn’t listed on this poster, passed along by Tim, all the way from Singapore.

 “That concert is one of the very few concerts over the years that no recordings have ever surfaced of the Grateful Dead’s set.
 Dead Heads have been looking for years.”

-Among the bands already identified: Baby Huey and the Babysitters, Crow, the Grateful Dead, Illinois Speed Press, Northern Comfort, Rotary Connection, Wilderness Road, U.S. Pure, Luther Allison … and the Bowery Boys, who within a couple of years became Clicker.
+Among the bands who played at Sound Storm: Baby Huey and the Babysitters, Crow, the Grateful Dead, Illinois Speed Press, Northern Comfort, Rotary Connection, Wilderness Road, U.S. Pure, Luther Allison … and the Bowery Boys, who within a couple of years became Clicker.